Seybaplaya Municipality

-Seybaplaya (Spanish: "ceiba beach") is a municipality in the Mexican state of Campeche, located 27 km southwest of the state capital of Campeche City.
+Seybaplaya (Spanish: "ceiba beach") is a municipality in the Mexican state of Campeche, located 27 km southwest of the state capital at San Francisco de Campeche.
 Its creation was approved in 2019 and came into force on 1 January 2021.

 Geography

 The municipality of Seybaplaya is located on the west coast of the Yucatán Peninsula on the Gulf of Mexico.
 It borders the municipalities of Campeche to the north and Champotón to the south.
 The municipality covers an area of 289.8 km2.

 Seybaplaya has a tropical savanna climate with rain in the summer.
 The average annual temperature is about 26 C.

 History

 The conquistador Francisco Hernández de Córdoba reached the location of what is now Seybaplaya in 1517.
 During the era of Spanish colonization, the coast of Campeche was frequently raided by pirates, and the town of Seybaplaya was sacked in 1680 and 1748.
 A town named Seyba Cabecera was founded 15 km inland of Seybaplaya in 1682 and counted 1217 inhabitants in 1790.
 It was abandoned after being struck by epidemics of cholera in the 1850s and smallpox in 1915.
 Its ruins are visible from the road east of Seybaplaya between Xkeulil and Hobomó.

 When Campeche first organized its administrative divisions in 1861, Seybaplaya was made a municipalidad in the partido of Champotón.
 In 1915 it became a municipal section (sección municipal) of the municipality of Champotón, with its own directly elected municipal board (junta municipal).
 On 28 February 2019 the Campeche state legislature approved the dissolution of the municipal section and the creation of the municipality of Seybaplaya.
 The decree establishing the municipality was gazetted on 26 April 2019 and came into force on 1 January 2021.